 Work-related deductions for employees have more limitations.
 But, you still have options.
-For example, you can still take a mileage deduction if you use a personal car for work and are reimbursed less than the standard mileage rate.
+For example, you can take a mileage deduction if you use a personal car for work and reimbursed less than the standard mileage rate.

 Note: You can also be a statutory employee or a statutory nonemployee.
 These account for a relatively small number of the workforce, so we’ll skip over these for now.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.